 The CCE allows faculty to evaluate students' readiness for internship and ability to progress in the program.
 The minimum passing score is an overall average rating of 3.
 Failure to pass the CCE requires repetition of the practicum prior to enrolling in internship and re-administration of the CCE.
+Failure to pass the CCE results in a mark of NC and requires repetition of the practicum prior to enrolling in internship.
 The practicum must take place at a new setting and be approved by the Director of Clinical Training.
 The student's CCE is forwarded to the faculty supervisor of the second practicum.